ndavidson7/ride-a-long/README.md

 -   [ ] Rewrite in Laravel
 -   [x] Check if user clicked a different ride info card before re-fetching and rendering the same route and instead simply display the modal again
 -   [ ] Allow riders to request pickup/dropoff spots:
-    -   [ ] Preview button not being disabled when both checkboxes checked and one autocomplete filled in (Array.from(checkboxes)?)
     -   [ ] Update request notifications to show the rider's requested pickup and/or dropoff if either exists (maybe reuse map modal)
     -   [ ] If a rider requests a pickup and/or dropoff spot and the driver accepts:
         1. add a waypoint with a unique ID and an order of -1 for each spot
         2. save the ID(s) to the new ride_riders record (so we have a way to know who requested each spot)
         3. when the ride info is requested, if there are any waypoints with an order of -1, optimize the waypoints and update their order accordingly; otherwise, order by order and display without optimizations
+-   [ ] Search/filter on navbar
+-   [ ] Event/PubSub system for notifications?
+As opposed to fetching all on each page load
 -   [x] Don't display request button on ride info modal for ride driver
 -   [ ] Only display city (and maybe state) on rides index cards.
 Show more detail inside modal
 -   [ ] Make formatted_address in ride info modal an anchor to the user agent's default GPS app